Inspector Gadget (1983 TV series): Writers

 Due to various recurring elements in the series, the basic plot of each episode was often the same.
 The geographic location of each episode differed, and it provided for some variety in the series.
 The series effectively provided viewers with both comedic and dramatic moments.
 Despite the censorship standards for American animated series in effect during the 1970s and 1980s, the series also included elements of slapstick comedy.
-This was nearly forbidden at the time, but the censorship was less strict for a syndication series.
+This was nearly forbidden at the time, but the censorship was less strict for a syndicated series.

 Animation

 Alongside The Care Bears Movie, Inspector Gadget was Nelvana's first foray into animation outsourcing.
-Most of episodes from the first season were animated in Japan by Tokyo Movie Shinsha, while a few episodes were animated in Taiwan by Cuckoo's Nest Studio, before being finished in post production by DiC and Nelvana.
-The pilot episode, "Winter Olympics" (a.k.a.
-"Gadget in Wonderland"), was animated by TMS's subsidiary Telecom Animation Film, who had a slightly higher budget than the rest of the episodes.
-The additional production facilities are AIC, Oh!
-Production.
-Sunrise, and Toei Animation who helped with the cel painting process for the TMS-animated episodes.

-Nelvana was not involved with the show's 21-episode second season, for which pre-production was moved to DiC's own Los Angeles-based headquarters.
-The animation and post-production was generally done at K.K.
-DiC Asia (later Creativity & Development Asia), a Japanese animation house Jean Chalopin co-founded that DiC had some ownership in at the time.